We have some ambitious plans for the next five years to help everyone live their best lives. You can read all about them here:

 The outcomes are focused around providing good and affordable homes, governance and finance.

 Community Housing Cymru appointed Turning Point HR Solutions, an independent Reward Consultancy, to collate and analyse data provided by housing associations on senior management remuneration.

 The intention of the report is to present senior management pay information in one place.
-You can find the report here.

 United Welsh has adopted the principle, that in the conduct of public business in Wales, it will, so far as is both appropriate in the circumstances and reasonably practical treat the Welsh and English languages on the basis of equality.